jessicawyz/tp/docs/UserGuide.md

 TuteeTally's data is saved automatically as a JSON file at `[JAR file location]/data/tuteetally.json`.
 Do proceed carefully if you intend to edit this file directly.

 [!CAUTION]

-> Certain edits can cause the TuteeTally to behave in unexpected and magical ways (e.g., if a value entered is outside of the acceptable range, or invalid characters are added).
+> Certain edits can cause the TuteeTally to behave in unexpected and magical ways (e.g., if a value entered is outside the acceptable range, or invalid characters are added).
 > Therefore, edit the data file only if you are confident that you can update it correctly.
 > It's up to you to ensure the validity of the data if you choose to edit it.
 > Hence, it is recommended to make a backup of the file (by copying and pasting to another location) before editing it.<br>

 --------------------------------------------------------------------------------------------------------------------